normanfeltz/php-Minecraft-Skin-Render/README.md

 - `vrra` = Vertical Rotation Right Arm
 - `displayHair` = Either or not to display hairs.
 Set to "false" to NOT display hairs.
 - `headOnly` = Either or not to display the ONLY the head.
 Set to "true" to display ONLY the head (and the hair, based on displayHair).
 - `format` = The format in which the image is to be rendered.
-PNG ("png") is used by default set to "svg" to use a vector version.
+PNG ("png") is used by default.
+Set to "svg" to use a vector version and "base64" for a JSON file containing the image as base64.
 - `ratio` = The size of the "png" image.
 The default and minimum value is 2.

 ### Changes Made